Thomas Eakins: Personal life and marriage

 During their childless marriage, she painted only sporadically and spent most of her time supporting her husband's career, entertaining guests and students, and faithfully backing him in his difficult times with the academy, even when some members of her family aligned against Eakins.
 She and Eakins shared a passion for photography, both as photographers and subjects, and employed it as a tool for their art.
 She also posed nude for many of his photos and took images of him.
 Both had separate studios in their home.
 After Eakins' death in 1916, she returned to painting, adding considerably to her output right up to the 1930s, in a style that became warmer, looser, and brighter in tone.
 She died in 1938.
 Thirty-five years after her death, in 1973, she had her first one-woman exhibition at the Pennsylvania Academy of the Fine Arts.

-In the latter years of his life, Eakins' constant companion was the handsome sculptor Samuel Murray, who shared his interest in boxing and bicycling.
+In the latter years of his life, Eakins' constant companion was the sculptor Samuel Murray, who shared his interest in boxing and bicycling.
 The evidence suggests the relationship was more emotionally important to Eakins than that with his wife.

 Throughout his life, Eakins appears to have been drawn to those who were mentally vulnerable and then preyed upon those weaknesses.
 Several of his students ended their lives in insanity.

 Death and legacy

-Eakins died on June 25, 1916, at the age of 71 and is buried at The Woodlands, which is located near the University of Pennsylvania in West Philadelphia.
+Eakins died on June 25, 1916, at the age of 71 and is buried at The Woodlands cemetery near the University of Pennsylvania in West Philadelphia.

 Late in life Eakins did experience some recognition.
 In 1902, he was made a National Academician.
 In 1914, the sale of a portrait study of D. Hayes Agnew for The Agnew Clinic to Dr. Albert C. Barnes precipitated much publicity when rumors circulated that the selling price was fifty thousand dollars.
 In fact, Barnes bought the painting for four thousand dollars.

 In the year after his death, Eakins was honored with a memorial retrospective at the Metropolitan Museum of Art, and in 1917–18 the Pennsylvania Academy followed suit.
 Susan Macdowell Eakins did much to preserve his reputation, including giving the Philadelphia Museum of Art more than fifty of her husband's oil paintings.
 After her death in 1938, other works were sold off, and eventually another large collection of art and personal material was purchased by Joseph Hirshhorn, and now is part of the Hirshhorn Museum's collection.
 Since then, Eakins' home in North Philadelphia was put on the National Register of Historic Places list in 1966, and Eakins Oval, across from the Philadelphia Museum of Art on the Benjamin Franklin Parkway, was named for the artist.
 In 1967 The Biglin Brothers Racing (1872) was reproduced on a United States postage stamp.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.